MarcRam/gopdfextract/README.md

 # gopdfextract
-extract text from a PDF
+This project will extract the text from a pdf file and save to a pdfname.txt file